 Variously marketed as "tuna flakes, "bonita tuna flakes," and "Kitty Kaviar," and referred to irreverently by some of us as "kitty krack," these treats are like ambrosia to cats.

-Generally sold by pet supply stores in 1/4- or 1/2-ounce containers, they can be purchased in bulk in some oriental food markets.
+Generally sold by pet supply stores in 1/4- or 1/2-ounce containers, they can be purchased in bulk in some Asian food markets.

 Pawbreakers was an ingenious invention.
 They're high-quality catnip bound into a hard, edible ball, that is both a toy and a treat.
 Most Pawbreakers come in packs of 1, 4, 8 or 16.
 Pawbreakers contains no soy, gluten, wheat, animal products or coloring, and they are hypoallergenic.
 Pawbreakers are available in original, + vitamins and 100% organic varieties.